Lycra Swim Caps

 Worn Under Another Cap

 When worn underneath a traditional silicone, latex, or rubber cap, competitive and fitness swimmers can take full advantage of lycra's snag-free, comfortable fit.
 Many swimmers enjoy using a two-cap system, especially those with thick or long hair.
 To wear two caps, first slip on a lycra cap.
 Be sure that it's on correctly and that all your hair is securely tucked in.
-Then, slide on a silicone, latex, rubber, or any other type of swim cap for an ultra streamline fit.
+Then, slide on a silicone swim cap (or any other non-permeable cap) for an ultra streamline fit.
 The two caps will work together to help reduce drag and ensure that both caps stay in place during every portion of your swim.